Bira/octopus-carnival/_drafts/wir-mm-4e-choker.md

 Chokers are humanoid creatures with somewhat elongated heads and very long rubbery arms ending in hands whose palms seem lined with sharp barbs.
 To better choke you with, obviously.
-They're only listed in the Monster Manual.

-There's not much choker lore here.
-Chokers like to ambush people to choke them and loot the bodies.
+They're only listed in the Monster Manual, but they do get an update in Dungeon Magazine issue 196.
+This update is part of a series of articles that are considered "missing pages from the Monster Vault", so I'll cover them here as well.

+## The Lore

+The MM doesn't offer much in the way of choker lore, but the Dungeon article remedies that nicely.

+Chokers love the Underdark but may be found in other favorable environments closer to the surface, particularly near sapient settlements.
+You see, they prefer hunting sapient prey, because in addition to being good eatin' they often carry the shiny baubles and jewels which these creatures love to collect and occasionally fondle.
 Their arms are so flexible because their internal structure is composed of many knobby cartilage joints.

-Sometimes other humanoids will hire them as assassins or sentries and pay with food and treasure.
+Chokers typically live and hunt alone, because they're so antisocial they see even other chokers as prey.
+They gots shinies and meat on them just like anybody else, precious.
+These creatures are however just smart enough to accept shiny bribes in exchange for not eating someone, and sometimes drow or other underground dwellers can hire them on that basis.
+Drow in particular don't like to do it very often, because they find chokers too unpredictable.

+## The Numbers

 We have two varieties of choker statted up here, both Unaligned and possessed of Int 6.
 I suppose this could mean not every choker the party meets is a bandit, but I don't think I ever saw any published friendly chokers.

+### Cavern Choker (Monster Manual)

-The first variety is the **Cavern Choker**, who is a Small Natural Humanoid and a Level 4 Lurker with 42 HP.
+This is a Small Natural Humanoid and a Level 4 Lurker with 42 HP.
 It has darkvision, a ground speed of 6, and a climb speed of 6 with spider climb.

 Its basic (and main) attack is the Tentacle Claw.
 Its Reach 2 is impressive for a Small creature, and in addition to doing damage it also automatically grabs